Skip to content

 Ticket prices: €6 per adult

 The Museo della Storia di Bologna is located in Palazzo Pepoli in the heart of the city.
-This museum is dedicated to telling the history of Bologna dating all the way back to the Etruscans.
+This museum is dedicated to telling Bologna’s history dating all the way back to the Etruscans.

 The experience takes you on a virtual journey by using modern technology, such as projected videos and virtual reality to get a unique view into the city’s past.